JaredCorduan/JaredCorduan.github.io/notes/recursive-mode-of-thought.md

 What would `fold` on the natural numbers look like?

-It would be nearly the same as `foldr`, except that does not have to handle the list elements.
+It is nearly the same as `foldr`, except that it does not have to handle the list elements.
 We write it out in Haskell, and give it the name `iter` for "iterator".

 ```haskell